Dutch language: Origins

 Among the Indo-European languages, Dutch is grouped within the Germanic languages, meaning it shares a common ancestor with languages such as English, German, and the Scandinavian languages.
 All Germanic languages are subject to the Grimm's law and Verner's law sound shifts, which originated in the Proto-Germanic language and define the basic features differentiating them from other Indo-European languages.
 This is assumed to have taken place in approximately the mid-first millennium BCE in the pre-Roman Northern European Iron Age.

 The Germanic languages are traditionally divided into three groups: East (now extinct), West, and North Germanic.
 They remained mutually intelligible throughout the Migration Period.
 Dutch is part of the West Germanic group, which also includes English, Scots, Frisian, Low German (Old Saxon) and High German.
-It is characterized by a number of phonological and morphological innovations not found in North or East Germanic.
-The West Germanic varieties of the time are generally split into three dialect groups: Ingvaeonic (North Sea Germanic), Istvaeonic (Weser-Rhine Germanic) and Irminonic (Elbe Germanic).
-It appears that the Frankish tribes fit primarily into the Istvaeonic dialect group with certain Ingvaeonic influences towards the northwest, which are still seen in modern Dutch.
+It is characterised by a number of phonological and morphological innovations not found in North or East Germanic.

 Frankish (3rd–5th centuries)

 The Frankish language itself is not directly attested, the only possible exception being the Bergakker inscription, found near the Dutch city of Tiel, which may represent a primary record of 5th-century Frankish.
 Although some place names recorded in Roman texts such as vadam (modern Dutch: wad, English: "mudflat"), could arguably be considered as the oldest single "Dutch" words, the Bergakker inscription yields the oldest evidence of Dutch morphology.
 However, interpretations of the rest of the text lack any consensus.

 The Franks emerged in the southern Netherlands (Salian Franks) and central Germany (Ripuarian Franks), and later descended into Gaul.
 The name of their kingdom survives in that of France.
 Although they ruled the Gallo-Romans for nearly 300 years, their language, Frankish, became extinct in most of France and was replaced by later forms of the language throughout Luxembourg and Germany in around the 7th century.
 It was replaced in France by Old French (a Romance language with a considerable Old Frankish influence).

 However, the Old Franconian language did not die out at large, as it continued to be spoken in the Low Countries, and subsequently evolved into what is now called Old Low Franconian or Old Dutch in the Low Countries.
 In fact, Old Frankish could be reconstructed from Old Dutch and Frankish loanwords in Old French.